DM-enterprises/bitcoin/doc/developer-notes.md

 3. Use `debugedit` to modify debug information in the binary.

-### Compiling for gprof profiling

-Run configure with the `--enable-gprof` option, then make.

 ### `debug.log`

 If the code is behaving strangely, take a look in the `debug.log` file in the data directory;